The week before last I had the opportunity to deliver a “flash talk” of up to 4 minutes duration at a work meetup

 Let’s try some older browsers.

-credentials in as legitimate web addresses, regardless of whether or not authentication is requested by the server.
-It’s easy to assume that this is yet another missing feature in the
+as legitimate web addresses, regardless of whether or not authentication is requested by the server.
+It’s easy to assume that this is yet another missing feature in the browser we all

 decision, albeit a somewhat knee-jerk reaction to the security issues posed by the feature (compare to the more-careful approach of other browsers).